 7.)
 Take Risks

-If you’re seeking out change, you’ve likely become comfortable in a lifestyle that isn’t suiting you.
-While such comforts are initially a pleasure to embrace, they end up destroying us in the long-run.
+If you seek change, you’ve likely become comfortable in a lifestyle that isn’t suiting you.
+While such comforts are initially a pleasure to embrace, they destroy us in the long run.

-In order to grow, you must take a step out of your comfort-zone.
+To grow, you must take a step out of your comfort zone.
 You must seek out new lifestyles that will initially appear risky.
-That may make you uncomfortable in the moment, simply due to the fact that they are unknown. ⁶
+That may make you uncomfortable simply because they are unknown. ⁶

 Such risks aren’t easy.
 However, without them, it’s impossible to change.